-Creating lesson plans in accordance of a student's needs and abilities
+Creating lesson plans per a student's needs and abilities.

-- Teaching students about plays and about the history of drama
+Teaching students about plays and the history of drama.

-- Helping to develop competencies and skills in students so that they can function successfully in society
+Helping to develop competencies and skills in students so they can function successfully in society.

-- Technical tasks such as helping students assemble and manage sets and lighting
+Technical tasks such as assisting students in assembling and managing sets and lighting.

 How Do You Become a Drama Teacher?